aplteam/Cider/docs/Cider-User-Guide.md

 In case the project has Tatin packages installed in one or more folders the user will be asked whether she wants Cider to check for any later versions of any of the principal packages.
 This will only happen in case `importFlag` is 0.

+However, note that this is only true if you've loaded the package(s) from a Registry that is in your config file _and_ has a priority greater than 0.
+Refer to the Tatin documentation for details.

-If `]Cider.OpenProject` discoveres later packages it will ask the user whether packages shall be re-installed with the `-update` flag set independently for each installation folder.
+If `]Cider.OpenProject` discovers later packages it will ask the user whether packages shall be re-installed with the `-update` flag set.
+This will happen independently for each package installation folder.

 #### 5. Loading Tatin packages (optional)